digideskio/calcifer/README.rst

 of specific points of policy failure and allowing annotated policy rules to control the formatting of their own errors.

+This library was written to facilitate the development of a hypermedia subscription management API.
+This library's design is informed by that API's goals of business logic cohesion and adaptability to changing policy rules.
+A major goal for that project has been to alleviate client integrations of their need to perform any policy determination locally; calcifer has stemmed largely from this effort.

 Installation